-Copy your cells from the BAU spreadsheet to a new tab called the Profit Model.
-You will now need to look at your expenses and evaluate which ones you need to keep or let go to make the business more profitable.
+Copy the cells from the BAU spreadsheet to a new tab called the Profit Model.
+You will now need to look at your expenses and evaluate which ones you need to keep or let go to make the business more profitable - I call this evaluating and eliminating Money Leaks.
 Here are two questions you can ask yourself during this stage:

 - Is this 100% necessary to keep the business running and operating?

 - Is this delivering me a positive return of investment (ROI) in terms of money or in terms of time?

 If you can answer both questions with a yes, then the expense is necessary.
 However, if you can’t answer yes to both questions, then they are just nice things to have and are just money leaks.
 You might have had them for the longest time, but it’s good to clarify whether they’re actually necessary.
 After evaluation, take out those you won’t need from your Profit Model.

 Now the hard part is you have to evaluate your employees.
 If you have employees, they should be delivering at least twice the salary that they’re getting.
 If some of them aren’t delivering, you may take them out from the Profit Model after a three-month notice period.